DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_09_Implementing_RDS_in_Windows_Server.md

 ### Scenario<!-- A scenario tells a story to give context to the assignments.
 The following pgph is not a scenario.
 Can we rewrite this so it is a scenario? -->

-In this exercise, you will learn<!-- Hopefully they've already learned how.
-In this lab, they will be *doing*, right? --> how to install RDS using Windows PowerShell and Server Manager.
+In this exercise, you will learn how to install RDS using Windows PowerShell and Server Manager.
 You will create a session collection using Windows PowerShell, and then change various collection settings.
 You will configure User Profile Disk using both Windows PowerShell and graphical user interfaces (GUIs)<!-- Instead of saying GUIs, can we say what the program is?
 Is it Server Manager? -->, and connect to a Remote Desktop Session Host (RD Session Host) using the Remote Desktop Web (RD Web) portal<!-- I think this is supposed to be the "RD Web Access" portal.
 If you agree, please s/r.-->.
 You will conclude the exercise by verify that a User Profile Disk has been created for a user.

 The main tasks for this exercise are as follows:

 1. Install RDS.
 2. Create a session collection.
 3. Configure the session collection properties.
-4. Connect to the session collection from the RD Web portal<!-- I think these should be "RD Web Access portal."
-If you agree, please s/r. -->
+4. Connect to the session collection from the RD Web portal

 #### Task 1: Install RDS<!-- There should always be at least one sentence between headings.
 Please add one here.
 Even something like, "You will install RDS using Server Manager, and then by using Windows PowerShell." -->